European Academies' Science Advisory Council

-The European Academies' Science Advisory Council (EASAC) is a regional association of National Academies of science.
-Its members are 25 National Science Academies of the Member States of the European Union (EU), and the National Science Academies of Norway, Switzerland and the UK.
-Malta and Luxembourg do not have National Academies of Science.
-A pan-European Academy (Academia Europaea) and a network of all Academies from across the continent of Europe (ALLEA) also have membership.

-EASAC was founded in June 2001 and was headquartered at the German National Academy of Sciences Leopoldina in Halle (Saale) until 31 December 2022.
+The European Academies Science Advisory Council (EASAC) is a regional association of National Academies of science.
+EASAC comprises 29 member institutions: the national science academies of the European Union (EU) Member States, Norway, Switzerland, the United Kingdom, and the pan-European organisations Academia Europaea and ALLEA.
+EASAC was founded in June 2001 and since 1 January 2024 it is hosted by the Austrian Academy of Sciences in Vienna.

 EASAC was set up as a mechanism of collaboration for its member Academies, in particular for providing “science-for-policy” advice to the institutions of the EU.
 This means that through EASAC scientific advice is offered jointly by the Academies to the European Commission and the European Parliament EASAC's work also aims to help inform national policy-making across Europe, and engage European media and societies.
 EASAC aims to provide science-based analysis and recommendations on questions that are of relevance to EU policy thinking and development, e.g. on plastics in the circular economy, genetically modified crops, climate change and health, forest biomass for energy, or decarbonisation of transport.

 The association is funded by EASAC member Academies.
 Since 2012 the IAP - The InterAcademy Partnership has also provided funds to EASAC which functions as IAP’s regional affiliated network for Europe.

 EASAC Core Programmes and "Science-Policy Dialogue"

-The three core programmes of EASAC are Biosciences (including Public Health), Energy and Environment.
+The three core programmes of EASAC are Biosciences and Public Health, Energy, and Environment.
 They explore areas where scientific evidence can help to inform the development of policy-making in the European institutions and, when relevant, also global policy-making.
 Project remits require both considerations of the implications of the scientific evidence for policy formulation and the evaluation of the adequacy of the relevant science base.
 Each programme is run by a Programme Director and a Steering Panel consisting of scientists nominated by EASAC member Academies.
 Members of the three EASAC Steering Panels are chosen for their experience in the respective field and together they advise EASAC on specific projects and help build relations with other expert scientists in the EU.

-Biosciences
+Biosciences and Public Health

-The aim of the Biosciences Programme is to inform policy-makers through scientific analysis on topics such as health, agriculture, and the progression of novel technologies with potentially multiple applications.
+The aim of the Biosciences and Public Health Programme is to inform policy-makers through scientific analysis on topics such as health, agriculture, and the progression of novel technologies with potentially multiple applications.
 The scope of the programme includes e.g. biotechnology, nanotechnology, synthetic biology, personalised medicine, and biosecurity.
-The Steering Panel is co-chaired by Andre Knottnerus and Bert Rimae.
-The Biosciences Programme Director Rosa Castro is responsible for the programme's general organisation, project management, delivery and quality control, and day-to-day business.
+The Steering Panel is co-chaired by André Knottnerus and Bert Rima.
+The Programme Director Thomas Cole-Hunter is responsible for the programme's general organisation, project management, delivery and quality control, and day-to-day business.